Cataract Surgery in Melbourne – Dr Edward Roufail

 Where does Dr Roufail perform cataract surgery?

 Dr Edward Roufail offers cataract surgery across Melbourne in a number of clinics.
-These include private practices with other renowned cataract surgeons of Melbourne in Mornington, Armadale, East Melbourne, and Mount Waverley.
+These include private practices with other renowned Melbourne cataract surgeons in Mornington, Armadale, East Melbourne, and Mount Waverley.
 He also performs cataract surgery in the public system at the Royal Victorian Eye and Ear Hospital.

 How do I know if I’m ready for cataract surgery?